Can I receive credit for DPMI?

 Requires completion and submission of deliverables for Modules II and III in the same presentation site used for Module I. Due dates are the same as above.

-Students typically prepare 7-11 deliverables during DPMI Plus in addition to an organizational case study.
+Students prepare 7-11 deliverables (4-7 deliverables for 3 unit option for IEM/MPA students) during DPMI Plus in addition to an organizational case study.
 Each deliverable must include an introductory, explanatory narrative report (2-3 pages) that provides contextual information and a rationale for whatever decisions are implicitly embedded in the work product.
 Graphics (e.g., problem trees, Results Frameworks, core competency maps) must be accompanied by a significant narrative text that justifies (with data) and explains what you are presenting.
 Stand-alone graphics are not acceptable as DPMI+ deliverables.
 The narrative report should also explain how the deliverable relates to the DPMI curriculum (i.e., which specific tools, concepts or frameworks are being applied as well as a rationale for why these are appropriate to your organization's context).

 Because DPMI+ focuses on the application of tools, concepts and frameworks presented during the 3-week DPMI training program, it’s a good idea when planning your deliverables to review this wiki where you will find all the material that was covered during each module.